sentinel-official/sentinel/README.md

 Keeping the above and a host of other factors like Cosmos Swap Zones, the interoperability with Cosmos Hubs, etc. in perspective, the Sentinel team has picked up TenderMint to implement the first version (alpha) of the Sentinel Service Chain and continue research and contribute back to the community.

-How is Sentinel's Development team?
+Sentinel's Development Team
--
+---

-The teams sole focus is to output over 300 hours of dev work per week at a minimum and this number will only grow.
-Keep watching the github and see the new contributors.
+The team's sole focus is to output over 300 hours of dev work per week at a minimum and this number will only grow.
+Keep watching the GitHub and see the new contributors.
 Sentinel, to accelerate progress will be represented at a renown public event in early May.

 Sentinel development team consists of a strong marketing, front-end and back-end development teams.
 Sentinel does not hire any remote back-end developers and currently all of the developers are working full time on the project.

-The team has over 25 individuals composing of full-stack developers, system architects, UI/UX engineers, hardware engineers, legal due-diligence etc. There are already over 450 commits to the Sentinel code in one quarter.
+The team has over 25 individuals composing of full-stack developers, system architects, UI/UX engineers, hardware engineers, legal due-diligence etc. There are already over 500 commits to the Sentinel code in one quarter.
 This puts Sentinel in the top 25 projects that are committed on GitHub.